Welcome to Music at Denfield!

 All music study, both curricular and extra-curricular, contributes towards the Artsmark award that the school has achieved; we are very proud of the contribution that so many children have made.

 All children who participate in peripatetic music lessons, or who are in the choirs, will be offered the opportunity to showcase their talents in the end of year school concert.
-For the first time, we will be holding two performances, to accommodate the number of parents and family members who want to attend.
-Further details of the concert dates and ticket information will be supplied shortly.

 If you have any queries about Music or associated clubs, please do not hesitate to contact me: